Building Java Web Applications

 The

-page uses a link to submit an HTTP GET request to the servlet, and a form to submit an HTTP POST request.
-The form contains a text field called name
+index.html page uses a link to submit an HTTP GET request to the servlet, and a form to submit an HTTP POST request.
+The form contains a text field called name, which is accessed by the servlet in its doPost method.

 In its